lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

       KDF(ss, len, context)->(ssk)
    ~~~~

-   Note: Bob performs the key derivation in step 3 and not in step 1 to make DOS attacks more difficult.

    Bob uses the shared secret key ssk for verifying the MAC-based protection of the message received and in this way authenticates Alice.

 This shared secret key ssk can be reused by Alice for MAC-based protection of further messages sent to Bob within the current PKI management operation.